 Field trips are school sponsored activities.
 Teachers plan and arrange field trips as an extension of classroom learning.
 When they plan trips, they may need chaperones.
-Chaperones must have all clearances (Act 151: Child Abuse, Act 34: State Police, and Act 114: FBI Fingerprinting) on file in the elementary school office by the teacher-established date prior to the field trip.
-Instructions for obtaining these clearances are available online.
-All chaperones are under the direction of classroom teachers and are there to support the goals of the trip.
+Chaperones must have all clearances (Act 151: Child Abuse, Act 34: State Police, and chaperones are under the direction of classroom teachers and are there to support the goals of the trip.
 A complete list of field trip requirements is provided by the teacher when the field trip is planned and is shown on the following page.